tytydraco/yessleep/out/I_delivered_propane_to_remote_areas_Then_I_met_the_Korhonens_who_were_a_very_bad_idea.md

 They investigated but found no one imprisoned there, no signs of wrongdoing and no evidence the Korhonens had ever had a child, named Ahti or otherwise.

-But in the weeks, months and years followung the day on which I'd met Ahti Korhonen, some of the evil things I saw—I can confirm that they’ve come true.
+But in the weeks, months and years following the day on which I'd met Ahti Korhonen, some of the evil things I saw—I can confirm that they’ve come true.
 I do not doubt that everything I saw has or will soon come to pass. *All that suffering…*

 I no longer deliver propane.

 I still live in the area.

 To the best of my knowledge, the Korhonens are no longer resident on their property.
 But I went by once, a few months ago, and the place was still kept and clean, and the repairs were in a more advanced state than before.
-Just before I left, *I swear to you I heard* [*a banging.*](https://www.reddit.com/r/normancrane)
+Just before I left, *I swear to you I heard a banging.*